datalad/datalad-metalad/docs/source/user_guide/metalad-first-steps.rst

 ``datalad`` command ``meta-dump``.
 The following command will show all metadata that is stored in the dataset.
-Metadata is displayed in JSON Lines-format (aka newline-delimited JSON), which is a number of lines where each lines contains a serialized JSON object.
+Metadata is displayed in JSON Lines-format (aka newline-delimited JSON), which is a number of lines where each line contains a serialized JSON object.

 .. code:: shell